-- Drain the cranberries in a colander, then gently wrap them in a clean dishtowel to get rid of as much of the water clinging to them as possible.
+- Drain the cranberries in a colander, then gently wrap them in a clean dish towel to get rid of as much of the water clinging to them as possible.

-- Put the blanched, sweetened cranberries on the dehydrator trays.
-Leave about half an inch of space in between the berries on all sides so that air can circulate between the fruits.
+- Leave about 1/2 inch of space in between the berries on all sides so that air can circulate among the fruits.

 Dry the Cranberries

-- Turn the dehydrator on to 150 F for the first half hour, then reduce the heat to 135F.
+- Place the trays of cranberries in the dehydrator.
+Turn the dehydrator on to 150 F for 30 minutes, then reduce the heat to 135 F.

-It will take 8 to 14 hours to fully dry the cranberries.
-Start checking them after 8 hours.
+- After 8 hours, start checking the berries.
 They should be fully dry but still somewhat leathery or pliable.

-After the cooling off period, tear one of the berries in half: there should be no visible moisture along the break.
+- After the cooling-off period, tear one of the berries in half; there should be no visible moisture along the break.

 Condition the Cranberries

-Even after the cranberries are correctly dehydrated there may still be some residual moisture in the fruit that you can't feel.
-This shouldn't be enough to prevent the fruit from being safely preserved and mold-free.
-But you'll have a tastier, better product if you do what is called "conditioning" the dried fruit.
+Even after the cranberries are correctly dehydrated, there may still be some residual moisture in the fruit that you can't feel.
+This shouldn't be enough to prevent the fruit from being safely preserved and mold free, but you'll have a tastier, better product if you do what is called "conditioning" the dried fruit.